 Many traditional banks and lenders do not do pre approvals on rentals due to the variance in price and rental income.
 However, a mortgage broker can do an in-depth pre approval review to help get you on the right track.

-Time for the most exciting step.
+Time for the most exciting step towards buying your first rental property.
 The final step once all the pieces of the puzzle have come together.
 This step is to make an offer on a place that meets all your current and future needs and finances.

 A real estate agent will be able to assist you with the negotiations and the paperwork.

 I invite you to contact me anytime if you need assistance in finding a good real estate agent who specializes in rental properties.

 Typically an offer is made conditional upon financing as well as a home inspection.
 You can however add or remove as many conditions from your offer as you would like.